 A.C.T.
-Dust Collectors was approached by a large manufacturing facility in Connecticut in need of several new industrial dust collection systems for a metal working environment.
+Dust Collectors' dealer was approached by a large manufacturing facility in Connecticut in need of several new industrial dust collection systems for a metal working environment.

 The project was presented to A.C.T. by one of their top dealers to assist with the industrial dust collection and air quality control in the complete build out of an old Cold War era building that was set to be the future home of a precision metal component manufacturer.
 The building was previously a Pratt and Whitney manufacturing plant that covered 250,000 square feet.
 Because of the era this facility was built in, everything was designed to last – strong and solid!